Core Web Vitals Guide to Resource Prioritization

 <img src="hero.jpg" alt="Hero Product" fetchpriority="high">

-3. De-prioritize Unimportant images
+3. De-prioritize Unimportant Images

 Freeing up bandwidth is often more effective than boosting priority.
 You must explicitly delay non-essential assets to clear the network pipe for critical resources.